 - Provided to the Heads of School or Department of each tertiary institution or higher education provider that offers the PhD in psychology.

 - Candidates must be nominated by the Head of School or Department of the tertiary institution or higher education provider where their PhD was conferred.
 Candidates may self-nominate to their Head of School or Department, but it is the Head of School or Department (or nominated delegate) who must submit the nomination to the Society.

-- Only one candidate can be nominated by the Head of School or Department of each Australian tertiary institution or higher education provider.
-All nominations from a Head of School or Department should be prepared by the candidate’s supervisor in association with the Head of School or Department and the candidate.
+- Only one Candidate can be nominated by the Head of School or Department of each AOU at each Australian tertiary institution or higher education provider.
+All nominations from a Head of School or Department should be prepared by the Candidate’s supervisor in association with the Head of School or Department and the Candidate.